 Weight: 25 pounds with battery and accessories, as carried

 Planning Range: 3-5 miles *

 Battery quirk: When installing a fresh* BA-4386/PRC-25 magnesium battery, the radio will initially fail to work.
 Huh?
 Due to some magnesium chemistry Bugga Bugga, you need to keep the radio turned on for maybe 15 seconds and then key the handset a few times to “wake up” the battery.
-(Be aware: That effect is written into the Battery Specification.)
-Then noise in the receiver handset comes alive – you’re in business. (*Really not a modern problem since there are no “fresh” BA-4386’s to be had…HaHa)
+Be aware.
+(That effect is noted in the Battery Specification.)
+Then noise in the receiver handset comes alive – you’re in business. (*Really not a modern problem since there are no “fresh” BA-4386’s to be had…)